-Show Not Tell Examples: Everyone keeps saying that you have to “show” and “never tell”.
+Everyone keeps saying that you have to “show” and “never tell”.

-What on Earth this means??
+What on Earth does this mean??

 It took me forever to understand.
 I mean, years.
 I never got what it exactly meant.

 But now I understand it, and I will tell you exactly with the help of Neil Gaiman’s Masterclass, where he also explains his view on the matter.